 Comfrey leaves are very high in nitrogen, making them excellent for natural fertilizer and composting.
 Composted comfrey has similar NPK levels (nitrogen, phosphorus, potassium) as composted chicken manure so it can be a great option for people who can’t have livestock.
 Comfrey cuttings can be added to your compost bin as a “green” manure to balance out the “brown” materials (click here to read more about composting).

-When you are putting your garden to bed in the fall, add some chopped comfrey leaves to the top layer of soil around perennials, fruit plants or trees.
+When you are putting your garden to bed in the fall, add some chopped comfrey leaves to the top layer of soil around perennials, fruit plants, or trees.
 The leaves will break down over the winter and give the plants a jump start in the spring.
-Ground dried leaves in a food processor until you get a powder.
-Lightly sprinkle the powder around your garden for a spring time pick me up before the growing season begins.
+You can also grind dried leaves in a food processor until you get a powder.
+Lightly sprinkle the powder around your garden for a springtime pick me up before the growing season begins.

 Comfrey (Symphytum officinale) is a member of the borage (forget-me-not) family.
 The genus name Symphytum comes from the Greek symphis, meaning growing together of bones.
 The plant’s common name is derived from the Latin ‘con firma’ meaning knitting of bones.
 Another traditional name for Comfrey is, Knitbone.

-The natural healing properties of comfrey are due to it’s high levels of allantoin, which promotes cell growth.
-Allantoin is found in the placenta of pregnant mothers, helping her baby grow from just a few cells to fully formed human being in just 9 months.
-It is also found in mother’s milk to aid in rapid infant growth.
-The leaves also contain rosmarinic acid to help relieve pain & inflammation.
+The natural healing properties of comfrey are due to its high levels of allantoin, which promotes cell growth.
+Allantoin is found in the placenta of pregnant mothers, helping her baby grow from just a few cells to a fully formed human being in just 9 months.
+It is also found in mother’s milk to support rapid infant growth.
+Comfrey leaves also contain rosmarinic acid to help relieve pain & inflammation.
 The leaves harvested in early spring before the flowers open, contain the highest alkaloid content, making it the ideal time for a medicinal harvest.

 A simple healing salve

-To make a healing comfrey salve, harvest several large, healthy looking leaves.
-Air dry or use a dehydrator until leaves are crisp.
+To make a healing comfrey salve, harvest several large, healthy-looking leaves.
+Air dry or use a dehydrator until the leaves are crisp.
 You should always dry herbs first when making infusions so you don’t encourage mold growth.

 Infuse about 1/2 cup of crushed leaves in 1 1/2 cups olive oil.
-Strain the leaves and add 4-5 teaspoons beeswax pellets and about 20 drops of rosemary essential oil.
+Strain the leaves and add 4-5 teaspoons of beeswax pellets.
 Heat in a double boiler until beeswax is melted.
+Once melted, add 20 drops of rosemary essential oil.
 Pour into a container and allow to cool & harden.
 Use the salve on bug bites, scrapes, scratches, bruises, minor burns, back pain, joint pain, sprains, & sore muscles.